Serenade of the Seas in Alaska

 The weather in Alaska is undeniably best in the summer during the cruise season with more daylight, less rain, and warmer temperatures.
 However, you can still experience rain, snow, and chilly temperatures throughout the year.

 I’ve sailed to Alaska three times.
 The first time I sailed to Alaska was from Seward to Vancouver in July.
 The second cruise was roundtrip from Seattle to Alaska in August.
-The most recent time I sailed to Alaska was a round-trip cruise from Vancouver in May
+Most recently, I sailed to Alaska was a round-trip cruise from Vancouver in May.

 Two of my three cruises had typical Alaska weather with chilly temperatures and rain showers throughout the week.
-I would say my first cruise in July was the coldest weather while my most recent cruise in May was slightly warmer, but still cold.
+My first cruise in July was the coldest weather while my most recent cruise in May was slightly warmer, but still cold.

 My husband and I lucked out with great weather when we cruised in August 2021 with 70-degree days and sunny skies all week.
 We were told multiple times that our good weather was unusually warm for Alaska, so I think this was just good luck.

 If you’re looking for outfit ideas for your upcoming Alaska cruise, look no further!
-Here’s our Alaska cruise outfit guide to help you perfectly plan both practical and versatile outfits.
+Here are my picks for Alaska cruise outfits to help you perfectly plan both practical and versatile outfits.

 Focus on Layers